ShaileshRawat1403/sans_serif_sentiments/technical-writing/installation-guides/projects/getting-started-with-reaper/index.md

 2. **Drag** an audio file into the timeline
 3. **Press** ▶️ to play

-Explore plugins, MIDI mapping, and more in the next guides.
+Explore plugins, MIDI mapping, and more in the following guides.

 > **Feedback welcome:** Open an issue or submit a pull request to improve this guide.
-`